Concrete examples of the rate of convergence of Chernoff approximations: numerical results for the heat semigroup and

-\textbf{Remark 4.} In the definition of the Chernoff tangency the family $(C(t))_{t\geq 0}$ usually does not have a semigroup composition property, i.e. $C(t_1+t_2)\neq C(t_1)C(t_2)$, while $(e^{tL})_{t\geq 0}$ has it: $e^{t_1L}e^{t_2L}=e^{(t_1+t_2)L}$.
-However, each $C_0$-semigroup $(e^{tL})_{t\geq 0}$ is Chernoff-tangent to its generator $L$ and appears to be it's Chernoff function.
-When coefficients of the operator $L$ are variable, usually there is no simple formula for $e^{tL}$ due to the remark 3.
-On the other hand, even in this case one can find rather simple formula to construct Chernoff function $C$ for the operator $L$, because there is no need to worry about the composition property, and then obtain $e^{tL}$ in the form $e^{tL}=\lim_{n\to\infty}C(t/n)^n$ via the Chernoff theorem.
+\begin{remark} In the definition of the Chernoff tangency, the family $(C(t))_{t\geq 0}$ usually does not have a semigroup composition property, that is, $C(t_1+t_2)\neq C(t_1)C(t_2)$, while $(e^{tL})_{t\geq 0}$ has it: $e^{t_1L}e^{t_2L}=e^{(t_1+t_2)L}$.
+However, each $C_0$-semigroup $(e^{tL})_{t\geq 0}$ is Chernoff-tangent to its generator $L$ and appears to be its Chernoff function.
+If the coefficients of the operator $L$ are variable and $L$ is unbounded, there is usually no simple formula for $e^{tL}$ due to Remark \ref{noteasy}.
+On the other hand, even in this case one can find a rather simple formula to construct a Chernoff function $C$ for the operator $L$, because there is no need to worry about the composition property, and then obtain $e^{tL}$ in the form $e^{tL}=\lim_{n\to\infty}C(t/n)^n$ via the Chernoff theorem. \end{remark}